-What is the PARVOPET remedy?
+What is the PARVOPET natural product?

-Who is this remedy suitable for?
+Who is this natural product suitable for?

-How to administer the remedy?
+How to administer the natural product?

 Precautions for use: Shake well before use.
 Respect the dosage.

-Keep the remedies cool.
+Keep the products cool.

 What is parvovirus in pets?